 This disese is uncommon in adults and practically never occurs in children.
 Data on the real incidence and prevalence of RCD are untrustworthy.

 The symptoms of refractory celiac disease are similar to those of untreated celiac disease, although they are frequently more severe and burdensome.
-Weight loss, diarrhoea, stomach discomfort, malnutrition, and anaemia are some of the most prevalent symptoms.
+Weight loss, diarrhea, stomach discomfort, malnutrition, and anemia are some of the most prevalent symptoms.

-Check out posts about AIP diet (For autoimmune diseases):
+Check out posts about the AIP diet (For autoimmune diseases):

 When you have celiac disease and consume gluten (a protein found in wheat, rye, and barley), your body assaults your small intestine.
 This causes harm and prevents your body from receiving the nutrients it requires from the food you eat.

 Celiac disease is not treatable with medicine.
-To avoid the health issues that gluten might bring, you must avoid it totally.
+To avoid the health issues that gluten might bring, you must avoid it.

 You must avoid all foods containing wheat or wheat flour.
 You also can’t consume foods containing any of the following grains since they contain gluten Rye, barley, durum, malt, Semolina, Farina, Graham Flour.